quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-agenda.md

 Agenda views can use Timestamp adapters for native labels and native-keyed data while keeping the same adapter-native date contract as the rest of QCalendar.

-This example renders Islamic Civil (Hijri), Indian National (Saka), or Hebrew labels inside the header and day slots.
+This example renders Islamic Civil (Hijri), Indian National (Saka), Hebrew, or Persian labels inside the header and day slots.
 It is useful for planning views where users need native calendar context, while Gregorian interop remains available through slot identity metadata.